ChristineLiou/Christine/final-report.md

 ---

 # 1. About the research
-#### The data from Electronics Testing Center, Taiwan.
-Due to the limited dimensions, date from solar generator included DOWNWARD SHORT WAVE FLUX AT GROUND SURFACE(SWDOWN) and electricity production (PAC), and data from wind drive generator included 10 meter high of wind speed(WS10m), 65 meter high of wind speed (WS65m) and electricity production(PAC).
+The hourly data collected electricity production of solar and wind speed generations was from Electronics Testing Center, Taiwan.
+Data from solar generator included DOWNWARD SHORT WAVE FLUX AT GROUND SURFACE(SWDOWN) and electricity production (PAC), and data from wind drive generator included 10 meter high of wind speed(WS10m), 65 meters high of wind speed (WS65m) and electricity production(PAC).
+There are five solar generation observations and two wind speed generations.
-#### 本次研究案電子檢驗中心提供兩種發電數據:風力發電及太陽能發電，由於本次提供數據維度有限，太陽能發電的數據僅能從地表輻射(SWDOWN)和發電量(PAC)觀察;風力發電僅能參考發電機10公尺觀測到的風速(WS10m)、65公尺觀測到的風速(WS65m)及發電量(PAC)三個變數。
+This research visualized the insight of collected data and provided a deep learning model-LSTM to predict electricity production.

 # 2. Data preparation for solar generator

-#### Load the library all we need in this study first.
+Load the library all we need in this study first.

 ```r
 library(lubridate)